Equal Access is a Human Right

-- Girl Up-supported UNFPA programs in India and Guatemala empower marginalized girls by teaching life-skills, increasing opportunities for continued education and leadership roles, and increasing their access to health information and services.
+- Girl Up-supported UNFPA programs in India and Guatemala empowered marginalized girls by teaching life-skills, increasing opportunities for continued education and leadership roles, and increasing their access to health information and services.

-- Girl Up funds a UNICEF program in Liberia that helps at-risk girls enroll in school.
-The program also provides girls access to safe spaces and peers educators that develop girls’ life skills and teach about violence prevention, harmful traditional practices, and sexual health.
+- Girl Up funded a UNICEF program in Liberia that helped at-risk girls enroll in school.
+The program also provided girls access to safe spaces and peers educators that develop girls’ life skills and teach about violence prevention, harmful traditional practices, and sexual health.

 Ensuring all girls have a quality education is critical to empowering girls and upholding their rights.
 The positive impact of girls’ education has been shown to transcend generations, resulting in better health and economic outcomes among women and future generations.